antonellil/engineeringcurriculum/readme.md

-Program overview:
+Welcome to the software engineering curriculum!

-# 1) Terminal, local fileystem navigation, and git overview
+# 1) Computer overview

+## Terminal and local fileystem navigation

 - Terminal is just another way to interact with the computer and view files and run programs
 - cd, ls for navigating and viewing files, mkdir for creating folders

+## Git

 - git is a way to save your local files in the cloud and look at history changes to those files

 # 2) Sublime editor overview